Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Introduction

+(5) \citet{Ma08} assumed that a combined effect of jet speeds of about 0.1$c$ -- 0.2$c$ and low-density environment help RGs to grow to the large structure of GRG.

-The discovery of GRG was purely accidental in the 1990s.
-GRG appears in radio galaxy family from different sky surveys namely Faint Images of the Radio Sky at Twenty-cm (FIRST; \citep{Be95}, NRAO VLA Sky Survey (NVSS; \citep{Co98}, Westerbork Northern Sky Survey (WENSS; \citep{Re97} and Sydney University Molonglo Sky Survey (SUMSS; \citep{Bo99}).
-From the above-mentioned high-frequency surveys, detection of a sufficient number of GRGs was accomplished.
-However, detection of GRG is not very common due to their low brightness lobes.
-At high redshift ($z$), large extendable GRGs are not easily detected in high frequency.
-Usually, GRGs are characterized by high spectral index lobes.
-Detection of GRGs are reported using four large low-frequency surveys in recent years: (1) 119--158 MHz Multifrequency Snapshot Sky Survey (MSSS; \cite{Hea15}), (2) 150 MHz TIFR GMRT Sky Survey- Alternative data release-1 (TGSS-ADR1; \citep{In17}), (3) 72--231 MHz GaLactic and Extragalactic All-sky Murchison Widefield Array (GLEAM) survey \cite{Hu17}, (4) 120-168 MHz LOFAR Two-metre Sky Survey (LoTSS; \citep{Sc17, Sc17b}).
+The availability of large-area and deep radio surveys, such as Sydney University Molonglo Sky Survey (SUMSS; \citealt{Bo99}), Westerbork Northern Sky Survey (WENSS; \citealt{Re97}), NRAO VLA Sky Survey (NVSS; \citealt{Co98}) and Faint Images of the Radio Sky at Twenty-cm (FIRST; \citealt{Be95}) helps to detect a significant number of GRSs.
+However, the detection of GRS is not very common due to their low-brightness lobes.
+Using the above-mentioned surveys, many authors conducted scientific studies of GRSs.
+Different previous studies found that various radio properties of GRGs and RGs are identical in nature \citep{Su96, Sa96, Ma98, Da20a, Da20b, Da20c}. \citet{Ka97a} suggested the significance of self-similarity in the evolution of GRS.
+However, many researchers found that the radio spectra of GRGs are steep (0.75 $<\alpha<$ 1.2; $\alpha: S_{\nu} \propto \nu^{-\alpha}$) which is due to diffuse lobe components.
+Corresponding dynamical ages of lobes of GRGs are 10--100 Myr \citep{Sc00a, La00, Ma09}. \citet{Su08} and \citet{Sa09} claimed that GRGs of such enormous size are most probably guided by the inhomogeneities of the underdense intergalactic medium.
+At high redshift ($z$), large extendable GRGs are not easily detected at high frequency.
+The lobes of GRGs usually have steep radio spectrum, making them easier to detect at low radio frequencies.
+Detection of GRGs has been reported using four large low-frequency surveys in recent years: (1) 119--158 MHz Multifrequency Snapshot Sky Survey (MSSS; \citealt{Hea15}), (2) 150 MHz TIFR GMRT Sky Survey- Alternative data release-1 (TGSS-ADR 1; \citealt{In17}), (3) 72--231 MHz Galactic and Extragalactic All-sky Murchison Widefield Array survey (GLEAM; \citealt{Hu17}), (4) 120--168 MHz LOFAR Two-metre Sky Survey (LoTSS; \citealt{Sc17, Sc17b}).

-We arrange the paper in the following ways: In section \ref{sec:data} and \ref{sec:host}, we present the method of the identification of sources and their host galaxies.
-In the next section (section \ref{sec:result}), we describe different radio properties of the sources.
+In this paper, we present 34 new GRSs and their principal characteristics from the TIFR GMRT Sky Survey (TGSS).
+We arrange the paper in the following ways: In section \ref{sec:data} and \ref{sub:counterpart}, we present the method for the identification of sources and their host galaxies.
+In the next section (section \ref{sec:result}), we describe different radio properties of the detected sources.
 In section \ref{sec:disc}, we discuss the general features and overall properties of sources.
-We summarize the study in the final section.
+We summarize the study in the final section (section \ref{sec:conclusion}).
 We assumed the flat $\Lambda CDM$ cosmology with $H_0=67.8 \, \rm km \, s^{-1} \,Mpc^{-1}$, $\Omega_{\rm M}=0.308$, and $\Omega_\Lambda=0.692$ \citep{Ag18}.